Calibrated Mechanism Design: Calibrated Mechanism Design

 Second, it is useful to consider the reason for the randomization device in the definition of a mechanism.
 For simplicity, consider the case of the designer facing a single agent.
 If the agent had repeated access to the mechanism, the agent would stand to learn the mapping $\mechanism(\cdot,\state,\cor):\Types\to\Delta(\Alloc)$ by experimenting with different reports into the mechanism and observing the resulting allocations.\footnote{When the agent is infinitely patient as in \autoref{sec:microf}, we can exhibit a sequence of strategies under which the agent (approximately) learns this mapping.
 See the proof of \autoref{lemma:adequate-learning} in \autoref{appendix:aux}.} Without the randomization device, the agent would stand to learn a partition of the set of states, where states in the same cell of the partition induce the same direct mechanism $\mechanism(\cdot,\state,\cor)$.
 By allowing the designer to rely on the randomization device, we allow him to \emph{obfuscate} the agent's learning beyond a simple partitional structure.
 Contrast this with the Myersonian benchmark in which without loss of generality the designer would offer mechanisms that do not rely on such devices, that is, $\mmech:\Types\times\States\to\Delta(\Alloc)$.
-Indeed, the Myersonian designer is not concerned with the agents' learning: without loss of generality, he does not disclose anything about the state to the agents, so that the question of how to optimally release information about the state is mute.
+Indeed, the Myersonian designer is not concerned with the agents' learning: without loss of generality, he does not disclose anything about the state to the agents, so that the question of how to optimally release information about the state is moot.

-Lastly, note that we assume mechanisms asks the agents for type reports.
+Lastly, note that we assume the mechanism asks the agents for type reports.
 In \autoref{appendix:aux}, we show that the revelation principle holds in the setting of this section: it is without loss of generality to focus on direct and incentive compatible mechanisms that induce full participation.